jwharm/java-gi/website/docs/usage.md

 * While the Panama foreign function API is still in preview status, set the `--enable-preview` option both when **compiling** and **running** your application.

 * To suppress warnings about native access, also add `--enable-native-access=ALL-UNNAMED`.
-For module-based applications, add `--enable-native-access=org.gnome.glib` (and all other modules that you use) instead.

 * If you encounter an error about a missing library, override the java library path with `"-Djava.library.path=/usr/lib/..."`